 The survival of the Byzantine Empire would have had far-reaching consequences.
 Not only would it have maintained its influence in the Mediterranean and Balkan regions, but it could have potentially shifted the balance of power in Europe, Asia, and the Middle East.
 The Byzantines were known for their advanced military tactics, extensive trade networks, and rich cultural heritage.
 These strengths, combined with their strategic location, would have positioned them as a dominant force in the region, possibly altering the course of events such as the Crusades, the Renaissance, and the rise of the Ottoman Empire.
 The survival of the Byzantine Empire could have led to a drastically different world as we know it today.

-Alternate History: What If The Byzantine Empire Survived?
+- What If the Byzantine Empire Survived?

 The Resilience of the Byzantine Empire: Exploring Alternate History